Uzuegbunam v. Preczewski

 Description: In 2016, Georgia Gwinnett College officials stopped student Chike Uzuegbunam not once, but twice, from peacefully sharing his Christian faith with fellow students on his college campus.
 First, officials said he had to get advance permission to use one of two tiny speech zones that made up far less than 1% of the campus and were only open 10% of the week.
 Despite following these policies, Chike was again prevented from speaking.
 After ADF challenged the unconstitutional policies, Georgia Gwinnett argued that Chike’s speech should receive no constitutional protection, changed its policy, and claimed it should be able to avoid any penalty for violating Chike’s free speech rights.
 Two courts agreed, but the Supreme Court decided to hear Chike’s case and ruled in his favor.

-WASHINGTON – The U.S. Supreme Court held Monday in Uzuegbunam v.
-Preczewski that government officials must be held accountable when they violate constitutionally protected freedoms.
-Alliance Defending Freedom attorneys represent Chike Uzuegbunam, who was prevented from sharing his faith on campus at Georgia Gwinnett College, a public college where Chike was enrolled as a student.
+ATLANTA – A federal district court ruled Wednesday that government officials cannot escape a March U.S. Supreme Court decision that they can be held accountable for violating constitutionally protected freedoms.
+Alliance Defending Freedom attorneys represent Chike Uzuegbunam, who was prevented from sharing his faith on campus at Georgia Gwinnett College, a public college where Uzuegbunam was enrolled as a student.

 - Pronunciation guide: Chike Uzuegbunam (CHEE’-kay Oo-zah-BUN’-um), Preczewski (Preh-SHEV’-skee)